omkarnagarkar55/CMPE-255---Data-Mining-Assignments/Assignment 2/README.md

 * For the development version, clone the repository and then install the package using pip.

 **2. API Key Setup**
 * You have two ways to set up your OpenAI API key.
-You can either directly export it as an environment variable, or save it in a .env file.
+You can either directly export it as an environment variable (), or save it in a .env file.(Add your OPENAI_API_KEY in .env) **export OPENAI_API_KEY=[your api key]**

 **3. Running the Program**
 * To run the application, create a new folder and copy an example project into it.
-Update the prompt file in your new project folder and execute the gpt-engineer command. "gpt-engineer projects/[{projectName}]"
+Update the prompt file in your new project folder and execute the gpt-engineer command. **gpt-engineer projects/[{projectName}]**

 **4. Additional Options**
 You can access more command-line options using gpt-engineer --help, like improving code with the --steps use_feedback option.